fieldrndservices/eulogy/README.md

 7. Close LabVIEW 2017 or newer and the Eulogy.lvproj file.
 8. Start LabVIEW 2015.
 9. Open the `<project root>\target\15.0\Eulogy.lvproj` file.
 Do NOT open the project in any other version of LabVIEW.
-10. Build each Source Distribution under the "Build Specifications" tree item from within the Project Explorer.
+10. Run the `Build.vi` in the `Scripts` virtual folder to build each Source Distribution under the "Build Specifications" tree item.
 The output of each build will be available in `<project root>\target\15.0\builds`.
 11. Open the `<project root>\target\15.0\configs\Eulogy.vipb` file in VIPM.
 12. Build the VI package with VIPM.
 The output will be available at `<project root>\target\15.0\packages`.
 Do NOT modify anything in the package build specification, but ensure the "2015" version of LabVIEW is selected in the upper, right-hand corner of the VIPM application window.
 13. Close VIPM.